jalp14/AniMeijuApp/README.md

 # Misc #

-If you are intered in joining the development team please join the Discord server and contact me
+If you are interested in joining the development team please join the Discord server and contact me